 If your time in Tokyo is limited and you don’t care about Michelin bragging rights, there are other great bowls of tantanmen in the city.

-Hashigo in Ginza, for example, serves a similar style and won’t have a long wait.
+Hashigo in Ginza, for example, serves a similar style and doesn't have a long wait.
 But if you do have the time, Nakiryu is well worth the visit.
 Think of it as a tantanmen pilgrimage.

 Curious about the first ramen shop to receive a Michelin star?
 CLICK HERE.